mynl/aggregate/doc/5_technical_guides/5_x_numerical_methods.rst

 .. _num errors:

-Sources of Error in the Algorithm
+Error Analysis
 -----------------------------------

+There are four sources of error in the algorithm:

 #.
-Discretization
+Discretization: replacing the original distribution with a discretized approximation.
 #.
-Truncation
+Truncation: shrinking the support of the distribution by right truncation.
 #.
-FFT algorithm
+Aliasing: working with only finitely many frequencies in the Fourier domain.
 #.
-Aliasing
+FFT algorithm: floating point issues, underflow and (rarely) overflow.

 .. _num parameters: